Rainbow Tie Dye Surprise Daisy Cake

 Fill and frost cooled cakes with a crumb coat.
 Let it chill in the refrigerator for two hours.
 Add the last layer of frosting.
 Place in refrigerator to chill for an hour.
 Reserve remaining frosting.
 Place about 1 cup of remaining frosting into a pastry bag fitted with a #5 round tip (you will use this to "glue" the daisies to the cake).

-Make the royal icing.
 Place the remaining powdered sugar, meringue powder and water in a large bowl.
 With an electric mixer, mix on low for 6 minutes.
 Scoop royal icing into a plastic container with lid.
 If icing is too thick, add a few drops of water and stir until it is like the consistency of toothpaste.
 Add yellow food coloring.
 Add about 1-2 cups of frosting to a pastry bag fitted with a #5 round tip.
 Then place the lid on remaining frosting so it doesn't dry out.
 Pipe a little frosting in the large daisy.
 Add the small daisy, then add another dot of frosting for the flower center.
 Keep a damp paper towel around the pastry tip in between decorating, so it doesn't dry out.
 Royal icing dries out really fast!
 Use extra icing to frost cookies on another day.
 It lasts a few weeks at room temperature.